MaxLap/activerecord_where_assoc/README.md

 The [documentation is nicely structured](https://maxlap.github.io/activerecord_where_assoc/ActiveRecordWhereAssoc/RelationReturningMethods.html)

-If you prefer to see it in the code, [everything is in this file](https://github.com/MaxLap/activerecord_where_assoc/blob/master/lib/active_record_where_assoc/relation_returning_methods.rb)
+If you prefer to see it in the code, the main methods are in [this file](https://github.com/MaxLap/activerecord_where_assoc/blob/master/lib/active_record_where_assoc/relation_returning_methods.rb) and the ones that return SQL parts are in [this one](https://github.com/MaxLap/activerecord_where_assoc/blob/master/lib/active_record_where_assoc/sql_returning_methods.rb)

 Here are some [usage tips](#usage-tips)